tisenres/HarrySchoolAdminWeb/Admin Docs/main-instructions.md

 "Use the code-reviewer to validate code quality before commits, then use the test-runner to execute pre-commit test suite"

 # Pre-deployment validation
-"Use the security-auditor to scan for vulnerabilities, use the performance-engineer to validate performance benchmarks, then use the deployment-engineer to proceed with deployment"
+"Use the security-auditor to scan for vulnerabilities, use the performance-engineer to validate performance benchmarks, then use the deployment-strategist to proceed with deployment"

 # Post-deployment monitoring
-"Use the deployment-engineer to monitor deployment health, use the performance-engineer to track performance metrics, and use the test-runner to execute smoke tests"
+"Use the deployment-strategist to monitor deployment health, use the performance-engineer to track performance metrics, and use the test-runner to execute smoke tests"
 ```

 **Quality Gates Implementation**